 You can’t fly more than Z miles on your way from YYY back to XXX

 Aeroplan calculates the MPM between two cities using a proprietary formula which isn’t widely published, so you'll have to do a little bit of handiwork to find the MPM for your desired city pair.

 From the Knowledge Base: How do you find the Aeroplan MPM?

 Why does the MPM rule matter?
 Well, we know that the Mini-RTW lets you visit three cities for the price of one, but because of the MPM rule, not all combinations of origins, stopovers, and destinations may be possible.
-This is because the MPM between your origin and the farthest-away of your three desired cities (i.e., your destination) might be too low to allow routing through one or both of the two stopover cities.
+This is because the MPM between your origin and the farthest-away of your two desired cities (i.e., your destination) might be too low to allow routing through your stopover city.

 Drawing upon the example we’ve been working with:

-A trip from Vancouver to Paris, Hong Kong, and Singapore is valid.
+A trip from Vancouver to Paris and Singapore is valid.

 Singapore is the destination, since it’s the farthest away

-The MPM between Vancouver and Singapore is 13,206 miles, which is large enough to allow routing through both Paris and Hong Kong.
+The MPM between Vancouver and Singapore is 13,206 miles, which is large enough to allow routing through Paris.

-The MPM between Vancouver and Hong Kong is 8,986 miles, which is not large enough to allow routing through Paris.
+The MPM between Vancouver and Tokyo is 6,584 miles, which is not large enough to allow routing through Paris.
 Don’t believe me?
 Plot it out on GCMap and see for yourself!